-The third and final race in the Meirionnydd - Winter Race Series.
+The first race in the Meirionnydd - Winter Race Series.

 The lower reaches of the race are run on a mixture of well marked tracks and footpaths, but the open fells above are unmarked.
 The high mountain terrain can be featureless and is susceptible to varied and often adverse weather conditions.
 Navigational skills may be necessary.